-- 5.102 PNGL Audit, Finance and Regulation costs are in the main driven by staff costs and professional and legal fees as well as some costs for stationary, comms and billing. - 5.103 In the 2020 year PNGL had audit, finance and regulation costs of £965k.
-PNGL had 12.2 FTEs employed within the Audit, Finance and Regulation cost category in 2020 and has proposed an increase of 1.2 FTEs in this area for the GD23 period. - 5.104 PNGL has explained that given its 'operational and strategic resource is fully utilised, PNGL has determined that 1 additional senior business analyst is required to deliver upon the suite of additional regulatory requirements of the department'. - 5.105 We note that PNGL has actually reduced the number of FTEs employed within its Audit, Finance and Regulation department over the medium term i.e. from 12.7 FTEs in 2014 to 12.2 FTEs in 2020.
-We also note that in GD17 PNGL stated that it required 13.5 FTEs but only actually employed 12.2 FTEs in 2020.
-We have rolled forward 2020 FTEs together with 2020 staff costs which are marginally higher than GD17 medium term historical averages (i.e. over the 2017 to 2020 period). - 5.106 PNGL has projected professional and legal fees which contain uplifts in the 2027 and 2028 years in relation to price control costs as they consider it is 'more cost effective to buy in specialist services from the market as required' as 'its scale does not justify retention of core services based on the breadth of activities that such core resources would need to cover'. - 5.107 We have compared PNGL submission in this area to the submissions received from the other GDNs and we have also compared PNGL previous professional and legal fees in years where price controls taking place e.g. 2015 and 2016 for the GD17 price control. - 5.108 Overall we found the PNGL submissions in this area reasonable.
-We took the average of medium term (2017 to 2020) professional and legal fees actual costs and have applied this to non-price control years in the GD23 period and provided an uplift for price control years in line with PNGL submission.
-We also rolled forward PNGL 2020 actuals for stationary, comms and billing as they are in line with medium term historical actuals.
+- 5.136 PNGL Audit, Finance and Regulation costs are in the main driven by staff costs and professional and legal fees as well as some costs for stationery, comms and billing. - 5.137 In the 2020 year PNGL had audit, finance and regulation costs of £965k.
+PNGL had 12.2 FTEs employed within the Audit, Finance and Regulation cost category in 2020 and has proposed an increase of 1.2 FTEs in this area for the GD23 period. - 5.138 PNGL explained in its GD23 business plan that given its 'operational and strategic resource is fully utilised, PNGL has determined that 1 additional senior business analyst is required to deliver upon the suite of additional regulatory requirements of the department'. - 5.139 We noted for the draft determination that PNGL has actually reduced the number of FTEs employed within its Audit, Finance and Regulation department over the medium term i.e. from 12.7 FTEs in 2014 to 12.2 FTEs in 2020.
+We also noted that in GD17 PNGL stated that it required 13.5 FTEs but only actually employed 12.2 FTEs in 2020.
+Therefore for the draft determination we rolled forward 2020 FTEs together with 2020 staff costs, which are marginally higher than GD17 medium term historical averages (i.e. over the 2017 to 2020 period). - 5.140 PNGL projected professional and legal fees which contain uplifts in the 2027 and 2028 years in relation to price control costs as they consider it is 'more cost effective to buy in specialist services from the market as required,' as 'its scale does not justify retention of core services based on the breadth of activities that such core resources would need to cover.' - 5.141 We have compared PNGL's submission in this area to the submissions received from the other GDNs and we have also compared PNGL's professional and legal fees in previous years, e.g. 2015 and 2016, for the GD17 price control. - 5.142 Overall, we found the PNGL submissions in this area reasonable.
+We took the average of medium- term (2017 to 2020) professional and legal fees actual costs and have applied this to the GD23 period and provided an uplift in line with PNGL submission.
+For the final determination we also rolled forward PNGL 2020 actuals for stationery, comms and billing as they are in line with medium-term historical actuals.